websnail/kashflow-for-woocommerce/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress.

-4. Goto Woocommerce -> Settings and an Accounts Tab will appear at the top of the screen.
+4. Goto Woocommerce -> Settings and an Kashflow Tab will appear at the top of the screen.

 Configure API: